simonrose121/phd/_posts/2016-11-22-wider-reading.md

 - *Mapping*
 	- Linking the domain to the range by discovering the relation between A and C.
 - Application
-	- Applying the attibutes and values to decide which further object matches C.
+	- Applying the attributes and values to decide which further object matches C.
 - *Justification*
 	- In a situation where two possible options are available, the child may justify their decision.
 - Response